OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ![First screenshot of ToDo app](http://odux.azurewebsites.net/github/img/tutorials/intro/FirstAppLook.png)

-If you don’t see this, double-check your CSS paths and make sure you followed the first part of this tutorial correctly.
+If you don't see this, double-check your CSS paths and make sure you followed the first part of this tutorial correctly.

 Next, you'll notice extra spacing around `<div class="TodoList"></div>`.
 This is because of margins that browsers add to `<body>` and `<html>` elements by default.
 Let's remove the margin on these elements by adding the following to the top of app.css: